BowenBZ/RGBD_VisualOdometry/README.md

 * Use `ORB` feature to extract features, descriptors
 * Establish a local map to store space key-points and do the feature matching with new coming frame
+    * Remove space points and add new space points to control the scale of the map
 * Use 3D-2D to calculate the pose
     * Use `EPNP` to calculate the initial value of frame's pose
     * Use BA to estimate the final pose of the frame